 In the coming years, he would like to incorporate some additional lines of research, including one on the increasingly important role of international human rights standards in international criminal procedure, and another on defences in international criminal law, with a particular focus on the outer limits of self-defence and duress in situations of armed conflict – and particularly in combat situations in which the loss of civilian status is also at stake.

 In addition to being the director of the Utrecht Law School Clinical Programme on Conflict, Human Rights and International Justice, Prof. Olásolo teaches courses on international criminal law and procedure at the bachelor and master levels, including a moot-court-type course specifically focused on the International Criminal Court.

-He has taught and lectured in LLM and PhD programs, as well as in courses for magistrates, prosecutors, defence lawyers, police officers and military personnel, in countries as diverse as Argentina, Canada, Chile, Colombia, Germany, Italy, Mexico, The Netherlands, Nicaragua, Perú, Serbia, Spain, Switzerland, the United States and Uruguay.
+He has taught and lectured in LLM and PhD programs, as well as in courses for magistrates, prosecutors, defence lawyers, victims representatives, police officers, military personnel, UN personnel and members of National Congress in countries as diverse as Argentina, Brazil, Canada, Chile, Colombia, Costa Rica, Dominican Republic, France, Germany, Ireland, Italy, Mexico, The Netherlands, Nicaragua, Perú, Serbia, Spain, Switzerland, the United States of America, Uruguay and Venezuela.

 Olásolo is member of the Academic Committee of the International Criminal Law Association since 2009.

 Also see the full list of positions held, and activities conducted, by Prof. Olásolo.